State Law

 (1) Health care providers described in section 340B(a)(4) of the Public Health Service Act, 42 U.S.C. § 256b(a)(4), as amended;

-(b) “Maximum time or distance standards” means the maximum time or distance an individual should have to travel to see a provider of health care based on the area designation determined pursuant to subsection 3.
+(b) “Maximum time and distance standards” means the maximum time and distance an individual should have to travel to see a provider of health care based on the area designation determined pursuant to subsection 3.